henokgetachew/upgrade-service-kubernetes/README.md

 # upgrade-service-kubernetes
-This tool provides an image that you can
+This tool provides an image that you can use to upgrade your pods in your kubernetes cluster.

 ## Endpoint
 The default port for upgrade-service is `5008`.
 This can be overridden by setting the environment variable: `UPGRADE_SERVICE_PORT`